Qualifications For SSI

 If you are 18 or older, Social Security may consider you “disabled” if you have a medically determinable physical or mental impairment (including an emotional or learning problem) which:

-- has lasted or can be expected to last for a continuous period of not less than 12 months.
+- Has lasted or can be expected to last for a continuous period of no less than 12 months.

-SSA has an obligation to provide benefits quickly to applicants whose medical conditions are so serious that their conditions obviously meet disability standards.
+The SSA has an obligation to provide benefits quickly to applicants whose medical conditions are so serious that their conditions obviously meet disability standards.
 The Compassionate Allowances (CAL) initiative allows Social Security to target the most obviously disabled individuals for claims approval based on objective medical information that SSA can obtain quickly.
 Fifty medical conditions were initially selected for this initiative.
 Since that time Social Security has added 150 additional conditions bringing the total number of conditions to 200.
 The list may expand over time.
-A complete list of CAL conditions may be viewed online at: http://pensacolalawfirm.com/practice-areas/social-security-disability-and-ssi-claims/compassionate-allowances/.
+To learn more about compassionate allowances, please read our article regarding Compassionate Allowances in Social Security Disability and SSI Claims.